Dhanajaysingh/NewsApp/README.md

 # Getting Started with Create React App
-#Creating a Newsapp using Newsapi
+#Creating a Newsapp using React.js and NewsApi